Few Cuts Meet Many Point Sets: Preliminaries

 However, the greedy algorithm adds an element $\he$ that maximizes the value of $\Delta_{\curr_i}(\he)$, which is at least $\Delta_i/k$.
-Put differently, the added element decreases the deficiency of the current solution by a factor of at most $1-1/\kopt$.
+Put differently, the added element decreases the deficiency of the current solution by a factor $\leq 1-1/\kopt$.
 Therefore the deficiency in the end of the $i$\th iteration is at most